 Developers constantly enhance their software to improve existing features and add new ones.
 The most important reason, however, is security issues in the software.
 If there is a security flaw present, this leaves your site vulnerable to hackers.
 If the developer finds the flaw, they patch it and release an update.

 Every update serves a purpose and it helps your website one way or the other.
 You will receive notifications to run an update on WordPress or its themes and plugins mainly for the following reasons:

 i.
 Security Fixes

+By delaying the update, your site becomes vulnerable to attacks.
 So, updating immediately is extremely vital to your site when you know a security fix is available.

 ii.
 Bug Fixes

 No matter how rigorous software testing is, there are always hidden bugs that slip through.
-A bug simply means an error or fault in the computer software which results in unexpected or incorrect results.
+A bug simply means an error or fault in the software which can cause the website to malfunction.
 In most cases, a bug is a human error that appeared when the developer was building the software.

 iii.
 New Features